oliviersfl/last-fm/README.md

 If you have Node.js installed, do the following steps:
 1. Pull the git repository
-2. Open command line and type in the following command to install _node modules_ which depend on this application: `npm install`
+2. Open command line to the root directory of the repository (where package.json is located) and type in the following command to install _node modules_ which depend on this application: `npm install`
 3. To run the application, type in `npm start`

 The application will start in your main browser automatically